CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Related Work

 \subsection{Summary and Connection to CHOIR}

 This review reveals consistent evolution in OM systems: from repository models to distributed cognitive systems, from formal documentation to conversational capture, and from manual curation to AI-assisted transformation.
-However, persistent challenges have remained consistent across decades—incentive misalignment, expert burden, participation barriers, and information overload—indicating that technical advances alone are insufficient.
-CHOIR addresses this gap by synthesizing three research streams: embedding OM in existing social systems, leveraging existing conversational interactions, and exploiting LLMs' capabilities.
+However, persistent challenges have remained consistent across decades—incentive misalignment, expert burden, participation barriers, and information overload—indicating that technical advances alone are insufficient. \rnr{Prior AI-based systems such as Tilda and Collabot primarily address subprocesses of the OM lifecycle, mainly capturing and summarizing conversation~\cite{zhang2018making, tepper2018collabot}, but do not support the full cycle: how extracted knowledge is validated, integrated into OM documents, and easily retrieved by the members.} \sys{} addresses this gap by synthesizing three research streams: embedding OM in existing social systems, leveraging existing conversational interactions, and exploiting LLMs' capabilities.
 By operating within Slack where research teams already communicate, CHOIR avoids traditional adoption barriers while implementing document-grounded Q\&A, conversational knowledge extraction, and AI-assisted documentation workflows.
 The system design incorporates lessons from prior research: mutually reinforcing Q\&A and documentation cycles, integration with existing communication flows, and AI assistance that reduces rather than increases user burden.
 CHOIR thus represents both technological synthesis and an approach to addressing the persistent social challenges that have limited OM system adoption in collaborative research environments.